unsignedzero/PowerAnalyze/REPORT.md

 piping is performed.
 DEBUG may also be set to true, to display how many files powerAnalyze.r was able to process and other information.

+As stated before, one may transform the data before condensing it down.
+This is easily done by passing a function into make.
+Note that there will be errors when writing to the data.frame if it contained real numbers and was written with complex numbers.
+(This might be avoided by forcing all numbers to be complex but that is beyond the scope of this report, currently.)

+### Additional library functions #

-Below are a list of additional support functions not stated above and used:
+Below are a list of additional support functions not stated above and mostly used:

 * body
   * As supposed to head and tail keeps all but the first nth, default 20, and last nth, also 20, elements in a data.frame.
 * halt
   * Not used but stops the program and prints everything passed into it.
+* install
+  * Installs a given package at /usr/lib/R/site-library from the US Repo and its dependencies.
+* libCheck
+  * Checks if a library/package is installed and returns a boolean value with its result.
+* lib
+  * Together with libCheck and install, checks if the dependencies for the code is installed and does so if it isn't.
+* mag
+  * Computes the magnitude of a given input.
+* object.exists
+  * Checks if an object (variable) exists.
 * removeColumn
-    * Removes exactly one column in a data frame
+  * Removes exactly one column in a data frame.
+* sort.data.frame
+  * Sorts a given data.frame by a column, or the first column if none given.
+* SuccessCount
+  * A simplistic one method object that increments and prints out it values, if debugged is on, and returns it.
+In general it is an incrementing counter.
 * to.data.frame
   * Converts a list of lists to a data frame.